astorguy/learn_ngspice/README.md

 Ngspice is challenging to use directly.
 The GUI provided is not well-maintained and best avoided.
 Though Ngspice can be used interactively in a terminal session, it works best as a batch process, or by using the API.

-In batch mode, the input primary input to Ngspice is a *netlist*.
+In batch mode, the primary input to Ngspice is a *netlist*.
 In most cases, the *netlist* contains all the input needed to run the simulation, including:
 - Component values and interconnections
 - Stimulus
 - Analyses to execute